 3. Choose the right Voice of Customer tools

 If you need to compare complex trends over time, a barebones survey analysis tool won’t be able to tell you enough.

-Likewise, if your goal is to use insights drawn from social media comments as proxy for customer survey responses, you need a flexible platform that offers rich reporting and customizability.
+Likewise, if your goal is to use insights drawn from social media comments as proxy for customer survey responses, you need a flexible voice of customer platform that offers rich reporting and customizability.

 To get the best return on your investment, choose a solution provider who has deep experience solving problems similar to yours.

 Here’s some advice from our own CEO who recommends you ask 4 questions when evaluating a potential partner:

 - How experienced is this company?

 - Can they tell you about their own systems?

 In data analytics for Voice of Customer, the reports you generate should be focused on answering your initial questions.